 What’s the problem?

 Young people are missing out on the chance to stay living with their foster families after they turn 18.
-Although the law says young people can remain under Staying Put until they are 21 if both parties agree, financial and cultural barriers mean this is not happening often enough.
+Although there is now provision in the law for young people to stay until they are 21 across the UK, financial and cultural barriers mean this is not happening often enough.

 According to our 2018 State of the Nation survey: